The Puppini Sisters: Career

-The trio started a Pledge Music campaign to crowd fund their new album (along with an optional bonus edition of remixes) with the help of fans.
-The album was finalised before Christmas 2015 and it was released in March 2016 (Those who donated money to the creation of the album were able to receive the album digitally on 25 February and The Deluxe remix edition on 7 June).
+The trio started a PledgeMusic campaign to crowdfund their new album (along with an optional bonus edition of remixes) with the help of fans.
+The album was finalised before Christmas 2015 and it was released in March 2016.
+(Those who donated money to the creation of the album were able to receive the album digitally on 25 February and The Deluxe remix edition on 7 June.)

 From March 2016, the trio embarked on a tour to promote the album across many areas in the country and internationally finishing off in London at O2 Islington Academy.
 For four dates of the tour, Smith was absent so original member Rosanna Schura filled in for those dates.

+In 2019, The trio announced a collaboration with the Pasadena Roof Orchestra on a project titled Dance, Dance, Dance, conceived as a tribute to the tradition of dance bands and popular dance styles including the lindy hop and charleston.
+The project was supported by a crowdfunding campaign and premiered at London’s Southbank Centre before being recorded later that year.
+The album was released in 2020.

+During the COVID-19 pandemic, the group performed two livestreamed concerts from The Premises Studios: Unlocked in September 2020 and Christmas at Home in December 2020.
+Recordings of both performances were subsequently made available on CD.

+In 2021, the trio launched a further crowdfunding campaign to support the production of a Christmas EP.
+The resulting release, Dear Santa, I Can Explain, comprised four original seasonal tracks.

+In September 2025, the group announced that they had begun recording their seventh studio album to mark the 20th anniversary of the group’s formation.
+It was further revealed that Emma Smith would not appear on the record due to other commitments, and that Rosanna Schura, an original member of the trio, would rejoin Marcella Puppini and Kate Mullins for the album.
+This marked Schura’s first recording with the group after a 20-year absence.
+The album is scheduled for release in 2026.

 Influences

 According to Marcella Puppini, the group sings about modern and risqué subjects in a quaintly old-fashioned way.
 This comes from their interest in 1940s songs such as "Hold Tight (Want Some Seafood Mama)" that have sexual undertones despite their overtly innocent lyrics.